toor-de-force/ghidrall/README.md

 # GHIDRALL

-This is an adaption of the r2ghidra-dec project.
+This is an adaption of the rzghidra-dec project.
 It leverages the ghidra decompiler's internal datastructures to emit P-code at a higher level than low/high p-code.

 ## Installing

-Requires r2.
+Requires rizin.

-Same instructions from r2ghidra-dec.
+Same instructions from rzghidra-dec.

 First, make sure the submodule contained within this repository is fetched and up to date: